amw-zero/concerning_quality/_posts/2021-11-26-refinement.md

 This new implementation does the same thing: model a customer placing an order to a bakery, but it does so by making a call to a server which performs the actual functionality.
 This is of course a simplified model of a server, but the basic idea is there: first, the `Order` is serialized then passed to the server.
 The server deserializes it back into an `Order` where it's then added to the system state.

 When the same `placeOrder` call is made, the same result is achieved, but the behavior is carried out internally in a more detailed way than the previous version.
-[From Wikipedia](https://en.wikipedia.org/wiki/Code_refactoring):

-> ...code refactoring is the process of restructuring existing computer code—changing the factoring—without changing its external behavior.

-This is the definition of refactoring, and that's is exactly what's going on here.
-This version has the same external behavior as the first (at least it seems that way), but its structure has changed - the concept of a server was introduced, for whatever technical reason, and `placeOrder` now talks to it instead of just pushing to a member array directly.
-This is similar to the well-known [Extract Method](https://refactoring.guru/extract-method) refactoring, but the argument has to be serialized and deserialized since the method in this case represents a separate server process.

-How do we actually know that `BakeryBusinessWithServer` truly has the same behavior as `BakeryBusiness` though?
-What if `JSON.stringify` and `JSON.parse` were functions that we wrote?
-Do we trust ourselves to have handled all of the intricacies of data serialization properly?
-Most conversations about refactoring also speak of using tests to ensure that the behavior does in fact stay the same.
-You can imagine a set of tests that we'd have for the first example.
-If these tests pass after the refactor, the presumption is that the new implementation didn't change any behavior.
+We say that `BakeryBusinessWithServer` refines `BakeryBusiness` - it is less abstract.

+In some ways, this is similar to refactoring, but refactoring is [generally concerned with improving the readability or understandability of a program](https://martinfowler.com/bliki/IsOptimizationRefactoring.html).
+Performance optimizations, for example, may or not be considered refactors, but they are definitely considered refinements.
+So refactoring and refinement exist along slightly different dimensions.

+A big difference is how each determines whether or not the behavior is the same between the two program versions.
+With refactoring, this is done with tests.
+We can imagine a set of tests that were developed for `BakeryBusiness`, and if they pass for `BakeryBusinessWithServer`, then the refactoring is considered to preserve the behavior.
 As we know, tests don't actually catch all bugs though, and bugs can especially creep in if the new version is much more complex than the old.
 Imagine a bug in `JSON.parse` that only occurs when parsing an array containing the number 7 in a nested key, i.e. `{ nested: { key: [7] } }`.
 The abstract implementation may or may not have tests for this case, so the new implementation might introduce this bug while passing all of the existing tests (a classic example of the [underspecification that test suites provide]({% post_url 2021-10-06-misspecification %})).

-This is where I want to introduce the concept of refinement.
+Refinement, on the other hand, comes with a theory that's mathematically verifiable.
+The version with the bug in `JSON.parse` could not be considered a refinement of the abstract version because refinement is concerned with all program executions.
+Even still, the difference is mostly philosophical, as refactors can always be shown to be refinements.
+Relating the two is important, though, since most people have heard of refactoring, whereas refinement is generally only discussed in the verification community.

-Refinement is also about code transformation that preserves behavior, but it is generally done because we _want_ to have an abstract specification of a program.
-This may sound odd, but consider the importance (and utility) of the product manager's view of the system.
+What I want to stress about refinement is that it is generally done because we _want_ to have an abstract specification of a program.
+This may sound odd, but consider the importance (and utility) of the product manager's view of the system (`BakeryBusiness`).
 It is smaller, simpler, and easier to make general statements about.
+It is also substantially easier to verify properties at this level of abstraction, in contrast to writing endless amounts of test cases at the implementation level.
 Isn't this view then completely demolished by the technical detail of the actual code?
 From that angle, it's not so strange to want to keep that view in tact somehow.

-But, instead of eyeballing a transformation or testing it with cases that may or may not catch any error, refinement comes with a theory that's mathematically verifiable.
-The version with the bug in `JSON.parse` could not be considered a refinement of the abstract version because refinement is concerned with all program executions.

-I think almost everyone has heard of refactoring, whereas refinement is something that's only really discussed in the verification community.
-The ideas are subtly different, but there is also a lot of overlap, the most obvious being that they are both methods of transforming programs while keeping the behavior the same.
-Refactoring is more concrete, focusing on transformations between working programs.
-Refinement is a generalization of this, and is able to handle transformations between nondeterministic specifications and working programs.
-It's also able to handle programs that do _less_ than the program that they are refining, which is probably the biggest distinction.

-The most important thing to understand about refinement is that it's meant to mean the opposite of _abstraction_.
-Something that's abstract might leave out a bunch of details, where a refinement fills in those details while preserving the original idea.
-In the case of our two bakery models, the first model is the abstraction while the second adds the technical details of a client-server architecture.
-Refactoring can also be performed to add details

 # Justifying a Refinement